m3t4f1v3/ebbvn/script.md

 Esli: No
 Chronos the Wise: My WISdom transcends your petty untruths Chronos the Wise: I sentence you to being UNEMPLoyed
-Esli: That’s quite the punishment
+Esli: That's quite the punishment

 Esli: I lost my job at my store today
 Finger: Well if you think about it, every closed door is 2.71828182846 open doors
-Esli: That isn’t a bad philosophy
+Esli: That isn't a bad philosophy

 <!-- once theyre back at the store -->
 <!-- https://youtu.be/ik_A7Mqepe0 -->
 bgm ed/nothingisbutwhatisnot.mp3 plays from 11 sec
 Esli: nothing,, is but what is not
-Finger: out of EVERYTHING you could’ve gotten into why did it HAVE to be misquoting Elizabethan Era writers with rhythm game osts blasting
+Finger: out of EVERYTHING you could've gotten into why did it HAVE to be misquoting Elizabethan Era writers with rhythm game osts blasting
 Esli: what is man but a miserable pile of secrets
-Finger: dawg that ain’t even a book
+Finger: dawg that ain't even a book
 Esli: “The Almighty Judge of good deeds and bad, the Lord God, Head of the Heavens and High King of the World, was unknown to them.
-Oh, cursed is he who in time of trouble had to thrust his soul into the fire’s embrace, forfeiting help; he has nowhere to turn.
-But blessed is he who after death can approach the Lord and find friendship in the Father’s embrace.”
+Oh, cursed is he who in time of trouble had to thrust his soul into the fire's embrace, forfeiting help; he has nowhere to turn.
+But blessed is he who after death can approach the Lord and find friendship in the Father's embrace.”

 goto gods-world

-## God’s World
+## God's World

 bgm ed/nothingisbutwhatisnot.mp3 pauses
 bgm ed/lstheme.mp3 plays at -5 db